Alexander Macmillan, 2nd Earl of Stockton: Career

 Stockton's grandfather, Harold Macmillan, 1st Earl of Stockton, who had served as Prime Minister of the United Kingdom from 1957 to 1963, unexpectedly accepted a peerage in February 1984, at the age of ninety.
 His son Maurice Macmillan died three weeks later, making Stockton the heir to the new earldom, and he succeeded as a member of the House of Lords on his grandfather's death at the end of 1986.
 However, he is not recorded as having spoken in any debates there, and was one of the hereditary peers who lost their seats as a result of the House of Lords Act 1999.
 Having been beaten at Bristol in 1994, he went on to be elected as a Conservative member of the European Parliament for South West England from 1999 to 2004.

 Stockton has been an unsuccessful candidate sixteen times in the by-elections held among hereditary peers for a seat in the House of Lords, as of 2019.
 Most notably, in 2007 he came third in a contest to replace Lord Mowbray, behind the winner, Lord Cathcart, and Lord Younger of Leckie; in the 2010 by-election to replace Lord Northesk, he came second behind Lord Younger of Leckie; in 2011 he lost to Lord Hanworth in a ballot for the seat of the deceased Lord Strabolgi; and in 2014 he lost out to the Earl of Oxford and Asquith.

 At the May 2011 local council elections, Stockton was elected as a Conservative councillor of South Bucks district council and represented the Denham South ward for four years, but did not stand at the 2015 local elections.

 Both his father Maurice Macmillan (1921–1984) and his grandfather preceded him as chairmen of Macmillan Publishers Ltd., the publishing house long owned by the family.
 Stockton sold it to the German Holtzbrinck group.
 He ranked 253rd in the Sunday Times 2004 Rich List, with an estimated wealth of £165m.

 Stockton renovated Hayne Manor with his second wife in Devon and listed it for sale.

-On 29 April 2002, Stockton appeared alongside several other relatives of deceased former prime ministers, as well as then-prime minister Tony Blair and the four surviving former prime ministers at the time (Edward Heath, James Callaghan, Margaret Thatcher and John Major), for a dinner at Buckingham Palace which formed part of the celebrations for the Golden Jubilee of Elizabeth II.
+On 29 April 2002, Stockton appeared alongside several other relatives of deceased former prime ministers, as well as then-prime minister Tony Blair and the four surviving former prime ministers at the time (Edward Heath, James Callaghan, Margaret Thatcher and John Major), for a dinner at Downing Street which formed part of the celebrations for the Golden Jubilee of Elizabeth II.

 Stockton is vice president of the Royal Crescent Society, Bath.